gope392/jwt-utility/README.md

 # Jwt-utility:
-Basic JWT utility that allows to generate and validate tokens implemented in Python 3.
+Basic JWT utility that allows to generate and validate tokens implemented in Python 3 :snake:

+### Tested with:
+- Docker `version 24.0.5, build 24.0.5-0ubuntu1~22.04.1`
+- Docker Compose `version 1.29`

 ### Configuration:
 Running this utility requires a few parameters configuration.